pkamath2/100-days-of-code-log/README.md

 **Today's progress:**  More knn classifiers.
 Now comparing how score changes based on n_neighbors.
 All examples from the O'Reilly book on ML.

 **Link to work:**  Checkout the Jupyter notebook called synthetic-forge under the ml-with-python project.

+### Day24: 31st July 2017
+**Today's progress:**  More knn classifiers.
+Different datasets.
+All examples from the O'Reilly book on ML.

+**Link to work:**  Checkout the Jupyter notebook called boston-housing & breast-cancer under the ml-with-python project.